cdhx/MarkQA/readme.md

 ```
 MarkQA/
 ├── baselines: Baseline method of T5, GMT and QDTQA
-├── dataset: Data files for training, validation, and test.
+├── dataset: Data files for training, validation, and testing.
 ├── environment.yaml
 ├── PyQL_parser.py: The implementation of PyQL.
 └── readme.md